jimm/kronut/README.md

 # Editing Slot Names and Comments

 The "edit" command lets you edit the names and comments of the slots in a set list.
-Kronut will open the selected set list and prompts you for one-letter commands, like this:
+Kronut will, if you specify a set list number, move to that set list.
+It will then prompt you for one-letter commands, like this:

 ```
 Type 'e' to edit current slot, 'p' print, 'd' dump, 'q' quit, 'h' help.